marksimpson82/personal-site-blog/_posts/2010-01-18-making-sense-of-your-codebase-ndepend.md

 tags:
   - 'c#'
   - software
+  - ndepend
 ---
-__I was given an NDepend license to play around with (thanks to Patrick) and said I'd blog about it.
+I was given an NDepend license to play around with (thanks to Patrick) and said I'd blog about it.
 Apologies for my tardiness!

 ### What is NDepend?